-Each student will be furnished a film badge monthly for recording radiation exposure received to ensure that occupational limits are not exceeded.
-Radiation film badges must be worn during all assigned clinical rotations & while practicing in the college's positioning laboratory.
-Students are responsible for turning in film badges by the 10th of each month to the Clinical Coordinator for changing.
+Each student will be furnished a personal dosimeter badge, to be exchanged by the Clinical Coordinator on a monthly basis, for recording radiation exposure received, and to ensure that occupational limits are not exceeded.
+Radiation dosimeter badges must be worn during all assigned clinical rotations & while practicing in the college's positioning laboratory.
+Students are responsible for submitting used dosimeter badges to the Clinical Coordinator by the 10th of each month, and immediately exchanging for the replacement which the Clinical Coordinator will supply.